elenderg/PAL-1000/instruções de compilação.md

 `An address.`

-There's one "entry" for each DLL routine that we call.
+There's one "_entry_" for each DLL routine that we call.

-17. Now we're up to the "F"s.
+17. Now we're up to the "_F"s.
 Let's put back the finalize routine:

 `To finalize the compiler:`